kgotsosm/bitnine/README.md

 ## Getting Started

 Follow these instructions to get a copy of the project up and running on your local machine for development and testing.
+You can also visit the live demo **at [bitnine.pages.dev](https://bitnine.pages.dev/)** and sign up to be able to view the content.
+Alternatively, you can sign up / sign in using Google or Github.

 ### Prerequisites